 Duties & Liability.
-The homeowner and each successive homeowner of the EV charging station shall be responsible for all of the following (Civ.
+The owner and each successive owner of the EV charging station is responsible for all of the following (Civ.
 Code § 4745(f)(2)):

 - Damage.
 Damage to the station, common areas, exclusive common areas, or adjacent units resulting from the installation, maintenance, repair, removal, or replacement of the station.

 - Maintenance.
 Maintenance, removal, repair, and replacement of the electric vehicle charging station until it has been removed from the common area or exclusive use common area.

 - Electricity.
 Electricity associated with the station.